-The Geography and Environmental Studies program at Concordia University Chicago is a package of courses that may be an option for you.
-The program is for the student whose academic or professional plans require a broad base of science courses.
+The program is for the student whose academic or professional plans require a broader base of science courses.

 If you’re interested in pre-professional studies, particularly in the health sciences, you may decide to choose this undergraduate major, as most medical, dental and veterinary schools do not require specific majors in biology and chemistry.